FreedomCoop/valuenetwork/README.md

 - Finish the recurring payments 'subscription' model membership workflow.

 - Milestone #1: Create a new React Frontend learning from the [Shroom](https://github.com/ivanminutillo/shroom) and the [Agent](https://github.com/ivanminutillo/agent) React experiences to allow:
     - an easy input of user Needs, starting with Food needs, and
     - easy input of user offered Food products for producers and consumer groups.
     - this frontend will be initially connected to the OCP as a backend but will be also useful for the future [CommonDB](https://commondb.net) distributed data network backend.

 - Milestone #2: Port all the actual membership and exchanges functionality to the new react frontend, at least for regular members.

 - Other possible milestones:
     - Port to the new React frontend:
         - all other OCP features (faircoins, multicurrency, skills, tasks and process, etc)
         - port also the project's coordinators pages and tools
-  - Whether the BotC multi-wallet service becomes too old or unstable, and there are enough team and funds in OCP:
+    - In the case a multi-wallet service is needed, with enough team and funds, it's doable in OCP:
-        - build a BTC and a ETH wallets in the OCP server and connect each user with an account, same as it was done with Faircoin, to allow direct multicurrency from OCP internally.
+        - build a BTC and an ETH wallets in the OCP server and connect each user with a crypto account, the same procedure used with Faircoin wallet, to allow direct multicurrency from OCP internally.

 <!-- CONTRIBUTING -->
 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)